tess-barnes-uk/cloud101-with-terraform/docs/exercises.md

 3. configure and bootstrap an aws s3 backend for terraform
 4. configure and spin up an ecs cluster in aws sandbox
 5. change the app and manually redeploy
+6. clean up
+7. Establish trust between github and aws for this repo
-6. enable and run the github actions pipeline provided
+8. enable and run the github actions pipeline provided
-7. clean up
+9. clean up via pipeline

 Each exercise assumes you are starting from the root folder.
 NB replace `{profile-name}` with your aws profile name before running aws-vault commands